calum-github/munkireport-docker/README.md

 The Docker image is built on Debian:Stretch for the newer versions

-It uses Nginx and php7-fpm
+It uses Nginx and php7.2-fpm

+* MySQL 5.7.7 or above is required if you are going to use MySQL for the DB backend

 * Branches / versions